ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 The MST is a graph that connects all cores of the system and corresponds, among all the possible connecting paths, to the set of segments with the shortest total length.
 It is composed of $(N-1)$ segments, named MST edges, that are a subset of the $\delta(i,j)$.
 A simple way to estimate the typical separations between the cores is the statistical analysis of the distribution of the MST edges. \\ We computed the MST with an IDL implementation of the Prim’s algorithm \citep{Prim1957}, identifying in the distance matrix $\delta(i,j)$ the edges $l_{i}$ that compose the MST.
 Prim's algorithm starts from a single position, adopted as a vertex, and identifies the shortest among all the possible connections with the adjacent sources, then proceeds iteratively until all the sources are finally connected, avoiding to form closed loops in the path.
 Examples of the computed MSTs are presented in Fig.\,\ref{Fig:ExampleMST_1} and\,\ref{Fig:ExampleMST_2}.
 We identified a total of 5214 edges, $l_{i}$, measured in all 514 ALMAGAL fields analyzed in this study.

-We followed two different approaches in the analysis of such a large ensemble\footnote{We used the term ``ensemble'' like in statistical mechanics to highlight the implicit assumption that the observed systems are a large number of realizations of the same massive clump, and each observed pattern is a state undergone by the process of fragmentation.} of separations.
-On the one hand, we independently analyze the distribution of the separations in each clump.
+We followed two different approaches in the analysis of such a large ensemble\footnote{We use the term ensemble as in statistical mechanics to highlight the implicit assumption that the observed systems are statistical realizations of the same fragmentation process active in massive clumps.
+With this in mind, each observed pattern is a possible state undergone by this process.} of separations.
+On the one hand, we independently analyzed the distribution of the separations in each clump.
 We measured statistical quantities, such as the median and mode of distribution, to provide an estimator for the characteristic core separation in each system.
 On the other hand, we consider the entire ensemble as a diagnostic of the distributions of core separations, relating all the measured separations to the clump physical properties.
 In such a case, the statistical estimators are determined over subsamples obtained by stacking all the separations measured in clumps with similar values of a specific property, such as the $L/M$ ratio, ignoring that those clumps are distinct structures where possible different external conditions may be present.
-These two approaches allow for a well-rounded and complete description of the statistical information present in our measurements and the possible link to the clump-averaged properties.
+These two approaches allow for a well-rounded and complete description of the statistical information present in our measurements and to determine the possible link to the clump-averaged properties.

 With the first approach, we provided estimates for the core separations that are clump-averaged, similar to other physical properties provided for clumps, such as density or temperature.
 These estimates also highlight the information provided by poorly fragmented systems, which would be hidden in the entire ensemble, as they are numerically outweighed by the contribution of clumps with several cores.
 Instead, with the entire ensemble, we provide an overall snapshot of the fragmentation process and relax the assumption of a unique characteristic core separation for clump.
 This analysis method provides a better statistical characterization thanks to the size of the sample and a more robust handling of outlier cores, whose presence would affect the clump-averaged estimators, especially for systems with a low degree of fragmentation.